Biden blasts high court failure to block Texas abortion curb

-Hours earlier, in the middle of the night, a deeply divided high court allowed the law to remain in force.
-It is the nation’s biggest curb to abortion rights since the court announced in its landmark 1973 Roe v.
-Wade decision that women have a constitutional right to abortion.
+Hours earlier, in the middle of the night, a deeply divided high court allowed the law to remain in force in the nation’s biggest abortion curb since the court legalized the operation nationwide a half-century ago.

 The court voted 5-4 to deny an emergency appeal from abortion providers and others but also suggested that their order likely wasn’t the last word and other challenges can be brought.

-Biden said in a statement that his administration will launch a “whole-of-government effort to respond to this decision” and look at “what steps the federal government can take to ensure that women in Texas have access to safe and legal abortions as protected by Roe.”
+Biden said his administration will launch a “whole-of-government effort to respond to this decision” and look at “what steps the federal government can take to ensure that women in Texas have access to safe and legal abortions as protected by Roe.”

-Attorney General Merrick Garland said in a statement that the Justice Department was “deeply concerned” about the Texas law and “evaluating all options to protect the constitutional rights of women, including access to an abortion.”
+He said women should be protected from “the impact of Texas’ bizarre scheme of outsourced enforcement to private parties.”

 Biden, who has come under pressure from Democrats to expand the size of the Supreme Court, has ordered a review of the court that is due next month.